Racheal-star/Racheal-star/README.md

 Hi, I’m @Racheal-star,

- I’m interested in Data Sciene, Machine Learning, and Artificial Intelligence
+ I’m interested in Software Development, Data Science, Machine Learning, and Artificial Intelligence

 I’m currently learning about machine learning algorithms and their applications.